Harvard Club of Toronto Executive Board

 Wendy Feldman - President

-Wendy Feldman is the President of the Harvard Club of Toronto and a Part Time Lecturer at Humber College, Toronto, in the graduate program in Public Administration.
-Her experience in the Ontario government included Cabinet Office, Treasury Board Secretariat and several ministries.
+Wendy Feldman has long volunteered with the Harvard Club of Toronto and is its current president.
+Wendy is a Massey College Quadrangle Society and UOttawa Alumni Association Board member.
+She has taught at Humber College's Public Administration programme for several years.
+Her government experience in Ontario included Cabinet Office, Treasury Board Secretariat and several ministries.
 In the Federal government she served in Global Affairs Canada (in Ottawa, Paris and at the UN) and the Office of the Solicitor General of Canada.
-She was the Director of Research of the Institute of Public Administration of Canada for six years.
-A passionate volunteer, Wendy received the HKS Babbitt Award for her service to the Harvard Kennedy School’s elected alumni council and to the Harvard Club of Toronto.
-She was co-chair of the virtual Couchiching Conference, hosted by the Canadian International Council and in 2021 she was named to the University of Ottawa’s Alumni Board.
-Wendy is a graduate of the University of Ottawa (BA History and Political Science), served as a Parliamentary Intern and has a Master's in Public Administration from the Harvard Kennedy School (MC/MPA’89).
+She was the Director of Research of the Institute of Public Administration of Canada, and was volunteer co-chair of the Couchiching Conference.Wendy received the Harvard Kennedy School's Babbitt Alumni Award for service to the HKS and the Harvard Club of Toronto.
+Wendy has a BA from the University of Ottawa, was a Parliamentary Intern (1979-80) and has a Masters in Public Administration (MC/MPA’89) from the Harvard Kennedy School .

 Ann Elisabeth Stuart Samson - Immediate Past President, HAA

-Rick Blickstead - Treasurer and Co-Chair Outreach and Sponsorships
+Rick Blickstead - Treasurer, Outreach and Sponsorships

 Rick is a fluently bilingual, senior general management executive with experience in the Canadian and US public, non-profit, and private sectors.
 Rick has a background in Board governance and risk management, organizational branding and positioning, retail, and consulting, having led organizations such as Peoples Jewelers, Walmart FJ (USA), RONA, Wellesley Institute, and Diabetes Canada.
 Rick is an Adjunct Professor at the University of Toronto, a past Fellow of Social Innovation Generation Canada @ MaRS and “Canadian CEOs in the Community”, an initiative of the Prince’s Trust (UK) and Prince’s Charities Canada.
 Rick provides pro-bono consulting to charities and non-profit organizations to create a more equitable society.
 Rick’s board experience includes Imperial Manufacturing Group, Regis College, Centennial College, Canadian Campaign for Wool, and The Harvard Club of Toronto.
 He has a B.Comm (Carleton University), an MBA (Rotman School - UofT) and a Certificate in Non-Profit Management from Harvard’s Kennedy and Business Schools.

-Nancy J. Coombs - Indigenous Issues Series and Education Co-Chair
+Nancy J. Coombs - Indigenous Issues Series and Education

 Nancy J. Coombs has had a varied international career - from sports to trade diplomacy and the arts - philanthropic work in Indigenous rights, arts advocacy and education.
 Nancy founded the Indigenous Issues Series, chaired the HCT Centennial Gala and the Harvard Global Series’ Protocol Committee, interviews applicants, coordinates events and is part of Harvard alumni’s global Allyship Series team.
 At Harvard, Nancy earned a master’s in International Education then, at Harvard Law School, was Visiting Researcher and has a BA from Northwestern.
 She studied at l’Ecole Nationale d’Administration (ENA) in Paris and worked at the OECD.
 She was Executive Director of the French-American Chamber of Commerce of New England and Assistant French Trade Commissioner in Toronto.
 An avid runner and former competitive athlete, Nancy worked on the IAAF World Indoor Track and Field Championships and the Pan-American Games X. Nancy is a writer and performs as a flutist.

-Jonathan Alderson - Board Member - Partnerships
+Jonathan Alderson - Partnerships

 Jonathan Alderson is founder of the Integrative Multi-Treatment Autism Intervention Program.
 A Masters of Education at Harvard University led to an internship at the Harvard Family Research Project, and then as Curriculum Specialist Coordinator with Teach For America in Houston.
 Jonathan’s Hon BA in developmental and educational psychology at Western University, and studies at the Sorbonne University Paris, led to 8 years training at the Autism Treatment Centre of America in Massachusetts, including +1,500 hours of one-to-one floor-time with autistic children.
-Based in London, he supervised programs in the U.K., Ireland, Holland, Spain, the Middle East and Mexico.
+He supervised programs in the U.K., Ireland, Holland, Spain, the Middle East and Mexico.
 Jonathan has spoken at the Royal College of Pediatricians (University of Nottingham) and the Canadian Psychiatric Research Foundation.
 Media contributions include CBC radio, the Globe and Mail, Huffington Post and ParentsCanada Magazine.
 He is Chair of the Seneca College Behavioural Sciences Advisory Committee and published “Challenging the Myths of Autism” in 2011.

 William Stevens - Schools' Committee Co-Chair